-- Please refer to the document on the grid for guidance on How to Encrypt Files which contains guidance on creating strong passwords and password security - http://www.thegrid.org.uk/info/dataprotection/index.shtml#securedata - Always use your own personal passwords - Make sure you enter your personal passwords each time you logon.
+- Always use your own personal passwords - Make sure you enter your personal passwords each time you logon.
 Do not include passwords in any automated logon procedures - Staff should change temporary passwords at first logon - Change passwords whenever there is any indication of possible system or password compromise - Do not record passwords or encryption keys on paper or in an unprotected file - Only disclose your personal password to authorised ICT support staff when necessary, and never to anyone else.
-Ensure that all personal passwords that have been disclosed are changed once the requirement is finished - Never tell a child or colleague your password - If you aware of a breach of security with your password or account inform the Network Manager immediately - Passwords must contain a minimum of six characters and be difficult to guess - Passwords should contain a mixture of upper and lowercase letters, numbers and symbols - User ID and passwords for staff and pupils who have left the school are removed from the system within 1 month - If you think your password may have been compromised or someone else has become aware of your password report this to your ICT support team.
+Ensure that all personal passwords that have been disclosed are changed once the requirement is finished - Never tell a child or colleague your password - If you aware of a breach of security with your password or account inform the ICT department immediately - Passwords must contain a minimum of eight characters, a capital letter, a number and be difficult to guess - User ID and passwords for staff and pupils who have left the school are removed from the system within 1 month

+• If you think your password may have been compromised or someone else has become aware of your password report this to your ICT support team.